Zeal8bit/Zeal-Bootloader/README.md

 To install z88dk, please [check out their Github project](https://github.com/z88dk/z88dk).

+### Configuration

+Before building the bootloader, open and modify, if necessary, the configuration file `include/config.asm`.

+In this file, any macro that is not set (commented) or set to 0 will be considered disabled.

 ### Building

-To build the bootloader, simply use the command:
+After the configuration is saved, you can build the bootloader thanks to the command:
 ```
 make
 ```

-After compiling, the folder `build/` should contain the binary `bootloader.bin` and `bootloader.dump`.
-The first one is the program itself, whereas the second is a text file containing the disassembled binary with debug symbols.
+After compiling, the folder `build/` should contain the binary `bootloader.bin` and `bootloader.map`.
+The first one is the program itself, whereas the second is a text file containing all the (debug) symbols of the binary.

-That dump is only useful when debugging the bootloader (mainly with [Zeal 8-bit Computer emulator](https://github.com/Zeal8bit/Zeal-WebEmulator)).
+That map file is only useful when debugging the bootloader, mainly with [Zeal 8-bit Computer emulator](https://github.com/Zeal8bit/Zeal-WebEmulator).

 ## Transferring data over UART